novuhq/novu-dotnet-quickstart/README.md

 ## Run the Quickstart

-Before continuing, please ensure you have [.NET](https://dotnet.microsoft.com/en-us/download/dotnet-framework)Core 2.0+, .NET Framework of 4.6.1+. and the [dotnet cli](https://learn.microsoft.com/en-us/dotnet/core/tools/) installed and accessible from your shell.
+Before continuing, please ensure you have [.NET](https://dotnet.microsoft.com/en-us/download/dotnet-framework) Core 2.0+, .NET Framework of 4.6.1+. and the [dotnet cli](https://learn.microsoft.com/en-us/dotnet/core/tools/) installed and accessible from your shell.
 These are required.

 Next, use the following command to install the necessary dependencies: